rbn42/panon/README.md

 ## Shaders

 Shaders are stored in [kde/plasmoid/contents/shaders/](kde/plasmoid/contents/shaders/).
+If you want to modify the shaders, you can start with [solid.frag](kde/plasmoid/contents/shaders/solid.frag).

 Providing panon is installed in your home directory, you can add your own shader files to ```~/.local/share/plasma/plasmoids/panon/contents/shaders/```.
 Panon can detect and load new shaders in this folder during runtime.
 The name of a shader file must be ended with ".frag".